BTS-CM/BOINC-Field-Mod/README.md

 If you've got an idea for a distributed computing project, head on over to the [BOINC project brainstorming thread on STEEM](https://steemit.com/gridcoin/@cm-steem/brainstorming-new-boinc-projects-anyone-can-create-a-project-and-reward-their-users-with-gridcoin) to get an idea of possible BOINC projects.

 ## What's this talk of a whitelist?
-The BOINC project whitelist is a voted upon list of projects rewarded within the Gridcoin network.
-We don't reward all projects because some projects are inactive/dead or are insecure & a risk to our users.
+The [BOINC project whitelist](https://www.gridcoin.us/Guides/whitelist.htm) is a voted upon list of projects rewarded within the [Gridcoin network](https://www.gridcoin.us).
+The Gridcoin network doesn't distribute rewards to all existing BOINC projects because some projects are inactive/dead or are insecure & pose a potential risk to our users.

 If you have concerns regarding the whitelist or wish to have your project whitelisted then speak up in the <a href="https://cryptocointalk.com/topic/29841-discussion-boinc-whitelist-monitoring/">Gridcoin whitelist thread</a>.